fe-lixe/meaningful-participation/RECOGNISING-WHAT-MATTERS-v0.1.md

 [Appendix A](RECOGNISING-WHAT-MATTERS-v0.1.md/#appendix-a--exploring-mpra-and-mpp-with-ai) provides additional questions and prompts for exploring MPRA and MPP with AI.

-Proposed changes do not automatically become part of the paper.
-Contributions will be reviewed by the project maintainers and may be discussed, revised, accepted or declined before inclusion.

 Contributions intended for consideration in v1.0 should be submitted before 30 August 2026.

 As an initial demonstration of the protocol proposed in this paper, we will manually create Participation Records recognising contributors and the commitments they make to this process.
 These may include commitments of **Effort, Knowledge, Standing and Capital**, supported where appropriate by evidence such as Issues, Pull Requests, reviews, public endorsements or other contributions.